Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Solution to Problem

-The pseudo code of the proposed algorithm is summarized in Algorithm 1.
-The indexes $ t $ and $ i $ are indicators for referring to a subframe and a superframe, respectively.
-At each subframe $ t \in [ (i-1)T_{s}+1, iT_{s} ]~ $ of the $ i^{th} $ superframe, each BS chooses a DTX pattern from the set of DTX patterns $ \boldsymbol{A}^{(i)} $, based on the time-sharing vector $ \boldsymbol{q}^{(i)} $ of the current superframe.
-It should be noted that the DTX patterns are generated at each BS using the same pseudo random generator and thus the DTX pattern generated at different BSs are the same for each subframe.
+Algorithm \ref{alg 1} shows the pseudo-code of the proposed solution.
+The indices $ t $ and $ i $ are for subframes and superframes, respectively.
+For updating the short-term control variables at each subframe $ t \in [ (i-1)T_{s}+1, iT_{s} ]~ $ of the $ i^{th} $ superframe, each BS randomly selects a DTX pattern from the DTX patterns profile $ \mathcal{A} $ based on the DTX time-sharing vector of the current superframe.
+Then the link scheduling is chosen to maximize the weighted rate as in \eqref{equ: link sched}.
+It should be noted that the DTX patterns generated at different BSs are the same, as explained before.

-For updating the long-term control variables, at each superframe $ i $, first, using Procedure I, a new DTX pattern $ \boldsymbol{a} $ is obtained and added to the set of all previously found DTX patterns, i.e. $ \boldsymbol{A} $.
-Then, the optimum time sharing among them is found by Procedure II.
-Finally, routing vector and flow control vector are updated by solving Problem $ \mathcal{P}_{1} $, under current physical layer control policy $ \Omega $ using the primal-dual method, which also finds the optimal Lagrangian multipliers $\boldsymbol\lambda $ of $ \mathcal{P}_{1} $. $\boldsymbol\lambda $ is the gradient of the objective function $ \widetilde{U}(\overline{\boldsymbol{r}}) $ at $\overline{\boldsymbol{r}} \left( \Omega \right) $ and it is input to Procedure I for the next iteration.
-These steps are done iteratively until convergence which will be checked by the termination condition.
+For updating the long-term control variables at the end of each superframe $ i $, first, all BSs feed back the average rate of their outgoing links to the RRMS.
+Then, the RRMS updates the DTX time sharing vector by Procedure I in section \ref{sec: Proc I}.
+Finally, for the updated DTX control and link scheduling policy, the routing and flow control variables and the weight vector (Lagrangian multipliers of $ \mathcal{P}_1 $) are updated by solving Problem $ \mathcal{P}_{1} $ using the primal-dual method.
+Note that as earlier mentioned in Remark \ref{remark: solving P1}, the weight vector is actually the gradient of the objective function $ \widetilde{U}(\overline{\boldsymbol{r}}) $ at point $\overline{\boldsymbol{r}} \left( \boldsymbol{q}^{(i)}, \boldsymbol{\rho}^{(i)} \right) $.

-As mentioned above, Algorithm 1 includes two other procedures, named Procedure I and II .
-In the following, first we will elaborate these procedures, and then show the convergence of the the algorithm.